|"Do not feed the Trolls" sign. Photographed in South-Africa, Troll-Park near Pretoria :-) (Photo credit: Wikipedia)|

 First, a recent post has generated 160 comments and counting.
 I realize that this is nothing for many blogs, but it is more than twice what I've had before.
 As tempting as it would have been to conclude that my post must have touched a nerve, it turns out that something like 75% if the comments had little to do with my post and were instead irrational arguments from Christian trolls and well-intentioned rebuttals from regular readers.
 When only a handful of the 160 comments addressed my post, the problem is hard to ignore.

 Second, I have noticed that the comments of some of my more persistent Christian trolls are shifting in an unpleasant direction.
 Irrelevant bible quotes are becoming more common, as are a host of nonsensical Christianspeak phrases (e.g., "god is love," "Jesus died for your sins," etc.).
 I don't mind bible quotes, but I think that they should be relevant to the discussion (and hopefully to the post itself).
-As for the increase in Christianspeak, I can pretty much guarantee you that the majority of atheists experience this as gibberish.
+As for the increase in Christianspeak, most atheists experience this as gibberish.
 It makes you look stupid and accomplishes nothing.
 More disturbing is the poor grasp of logic and reason, the rules of argument if you will.
 As one especially common example, finding what you perceive as a hole in a particular scientific explanation or body of knowledge does nothing to strengthen alternative explanations (e.g., goddidit).
-To strengthen alternative explanations, you need evidence of their truth.
+To strengthen alternative explanations, you need evidence supporting them.
 Given that most educated Christians abandoned these "god of the gaps" claims long ago, this too makes you look stupid.

 Third, related to the above but certainly not limited to it, I have started to receive some complaints from my regular readers.
 These range from specific requests to ban certain trolls to subtle expressions of frustration over how relevant comments are getting lost amidst off-topic argument.
 I learn too much from - and am too often inspired by - my regular readers to continue jeopardizing their patience.
 When others start blogging about my trolls, you know things have gone too far!